Colorado Passed Law Prohibiting HOAs from Banning Flags

 On Tuesday, Colorado passed a law prohibiting HOAs from banning flags on their properties.
 If Democrat Governor Jared Polis signs the bill, Home Owners Associations will not be allowed to stop homeowners from flying any flag, whether the American Flag, the Thin Blue Line flag, the POW/MIA flag, the Black Lives Matter flag, or even the LGBTQ flag.

-“The bill will be a major step forward to advance the free-speech rights of the thousands of Coloradans who live in HOA-controlled communities.”take our poll - story continues below
+“The bill will be a major step forward to advance the free-speech rights of the thousands of Coloradans who live in HOA-controlled communities.”

 Mark Silverstein, ACLU Colorado Legal Director

 Colorado passed House bill 21-1310, which states that HOAs cannot ban flags and signs outright.
 They can prohibit commercial signs, or establish content-neutral regulations regarding size and placement, but they cannot ban flag poles or the displays on homes based on content.
 Dozens of people contacted the Colorado ACLU about the constant interference of HOAs with their freedom of speech over flags.

 The bill first came into the limelight when an HOA outright banned a Black Lives Matter Flag on a property owned by Littleton residents Kara and Ben Wilkoff.
 The resulting legal fight was just one of several by homeowners who fly different flags.
 The Thin Blue Line flag has also been a point of contention with HOAs.
 We have written numerous articles about HOAs attempting to ban the American Flag all around the country, in spite of laws against that action.